kiba/Writings/atg/chp3_very_much_alive.md

 "My name is Colonel Frank Cromwell of the United States Air Force.
 Service number is...." the man on the screen recited.

-Surprise was part of the job at Stargate Command.
-Simply knowing that surprises was going to happen never really diminish the surprise factor.
+Surprise was part of the job at Stargate Command, but knowing that never really diminish the surprise factor.

-He couldn't believe what he was seeing on the screen.
+O'Neill couldn't believe what he was seeing on the screen.
 There's a dead man on the opposite side of the wormhole.
 He was speaking to the rover inside what appeared to be a copy of Stargate Command.

 "Harriman, I need to speak with the Colonel," O'Neill ordered.